MolClustPy/MolClustPy.github.io/pages/quickstartpip.md

 ![png](../images/callFile.png)

-The results will end up in the same directory that the intial bngl file is located in.
+The results will be a a folder with the same name and will end up in the same directory that the intial bngl file is located in.

 ![Image](https://github.com/MolClustPy/MolClustPy.github.io/blob/main/downloads/unzipped_dir_structure.png)